 - Side crashes account for about a quarter of passenger vehicle occupant deaths in the United States

-- All together about 5 deaths occur in every million side impact car accidents
+- Together about five deaths occur in every million side impact car accidents.

 Another form of a side collision is when both vehicles are moving in the same direction but come in contact on the side.
 This is often called a sideswipe accident and can occur when one driver goes to switch lanes and doesn’t see another vehicle on its side.